department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

       description: Learn about services that can help you live more independently with your service-connected disability.
     - url: /vocational-rehab-and-employment/service-disabled/return-to-job/
       title: Reemployment Track
-      description: You may have the right to return to the civilian job you help before activating.
+      description: You may have the right to return to the civilian job you held before activating.
 Find out how we can help with this process.
 ---

 <div class="va-introtext">